-Here are a few ideas on how to use the insights drawn from Keyword Phrases to make decisions in your daily work:
+There are several ways to use the insights drawn from Keyword Phrases to make decisions in your daily work:

-Build out a PPC campaign for long-tail search terms that bring in traffic to your competitors
+Build out a PPC campaign for long-tail search terms that are bringing traffic to your competitors.

 Create dedicated web content that uses multiple combinations of high-traffic driving keywords